 - Discussing what a healthy lifestyle is and how it can be promoted in school

 Our pupils attend swimming lessons weekly throughout Year 4.

-*There is a plan in place for the 19/20 cohort to attend swimming lessons for at least half a term before they leave Year 6.
+*The school closed in line with the national lockdown therefore Year 4 did not attend swimming for the rest of the academic year.
+There is a plan in place for the cohort affected by this to attend swimming lessons for at least half a term before they leave in Year 6.